Painting of John Locke in a two thirds looking away pose.

 2. Appeal to the Legislature — Bound by Law and the Common Good

-• It exists to serve the common good, not partisan or private interests
+• Serve the common good, not private interests

-• It cannot violate natural rights, including life, liberty, and property
+• Cannot violate natural rights: life, liberty, property

 3. Replacement Through Orderly, Procedural Means